yokoffing/filterlists/README.md

 ## Selectively Disable Cosmetic Filters

 One way to improve performance without compromising security or privacy is to [disable cosmetic filtering](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering).
-Cosmetic filtering (aka element hiding) stops ads and other nuisances on the page; it only affects how the website looks.
-Toggling it off when you don't need it will **reduce the [workload on your device](https://github.com/gorhill/uBlock/wiki/Doesn't-uBlock-Origin-add-overhead-to-page-load%3F) while still blocking unwanted network requests**.
+Cosmetic filtering (aka element hiding) stops ads and other nuisances on the page, as it affects how the website looks.
+Toggling it off when you don't need it will reduce the [workload on your device](https://github.com/gorhill/uBlock/wiki/Doesn't-uBlock-Origin-add-overhead-to-page-load%3F) while still blocking unwanted network requests.

 For sites where uBO seems unnecessary (e.g., pages with no ads), [turn off](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering) cosmetic filtering for the site.
 This will still protect you from security and privacy risks (network requests) but reduce overhead to page load.

 ## Optimized Lists

+> [!IMPORTANT]
-:warning: These lists sacrifice comprehensiveness for speed and efficiency, so expect occasional gaps in coverage over the regular versions.
-Just something to keep in mind if you run into less blocking than anticipated; it's worth remembering for when you're trying to debug a site.
+> These lists sacrifice blocking comprehensiveness for efficiency, so expect occasional gaps in coverage when compared to their regular versions.
+Remember this if you run into less blocking than anticipated or when troubleshooting a website.

 uBO can handle 300k+ filters, but you might not need that many rules to block unwanted content effectively.
 You can use some alternative lists that have fewer rules than the built-in ones if you want to save CPU and memory on your device.

 [AdGuard](https://github.com/AdguardTeam) provides filters that are [optimized](https://github.com/AdguardTeam/FiltersRegistry#filters-optimization) by removing rules that are rarely used.
 These lists are designed to be lighter and faster but still maintain high standards for content blocking.
 The optimization process relies on the [statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics) of how often AdGuard users apply different rules, which they opt-in to share.

+### Categories

+> [!NOTE]
-*The rule counts shown below are when compared to their original list in uBO.
-I've also supplied the link to the iOS versions for reference, but you won't need them running the AdGuard extension for Safari.*
+> The rule counts shown below are when compared to their original list in uBO.
+Also, the link to the iOS versions is included for reference, but you don't need them when running [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html).

 ### Ads